iarkn/mind-util/README.md

   It's simply `Vars.enableConsole = true` and F8 for desktop.
 On mobile, a button with a terminal icon should appear at top-left once you loaded a world.
 The script fragment and pencil button will appear once you pressed the button.

 - Draw All Turret Range
   When enabled, the drawer will search for every single turret then check whether it is within the camera or not.
-It creates a circle with a radius of the turret's range on its position, the color is based off the turret's team color.
+It creates a circle with a radius of the turret's range on its position, the color is based on the turret's team color.

 - Draw All Unit Range (WIP)
   In progress.